CANTUS-Project/api/source/resource_types.rst

     Feast resources add two fields over the standard set for "simple" resources.

-    :>json string id: The "id" of this resource.
+    :resjson string id: The "id" of this resource.
-    :>json string name: Human-readable name for the feast.
+    :resjson string name: Human-readable name for the feast.
-    :>json string description: Brief explanation of the feast.
+    :resjson string description: Brief explanation of the feast.
-    :>json string date: Date on which the feast occurs.
+    :resjson string date: Date on which the feast occurs.
-    :>json string feast_code: Standardized feast code for the feast.
+    :resjson string feast_code: Standardized feast code for the feast.
-    :>json string drupal_path: Optional URL to this resource on the Cantus Drupal instance.
+    :resjson string drupal_path: Optional URL to this resource on the Cantus Drupal instance.

 .. _`genre resource type`: